 The Bush Pig Trail – A Crackling Good Hike

 After living in Cape Town for pretty much all of my adult life, Belinda and I made the decision to move to the Garden Route.
 There were personal reasons for the move, but it was also a good move work wise.
 As a member of the SAPSTAP Hiking Club, I set about identifying short hikes that the club could host on Wednesday afternoons.
 This meant driving around and talking to fellow hikers to get ideas on where to look for good ‘short hike’ options in the Southern Cape.
-There were slim pickings in the beginning as each person I spoke to only knew of one or two hikes, but when I put all the suggestions together, a rather decent looking list started to take shape.
+There were slim pickings at the beginning as each person I spoke to only knew of one or two hikes, but when I put all the suggestions together, a rather decent looking list started to take shape.

 The first hike that SAPSTAP hosted was the Buffalo Bay Hiking Trail situated just outside the coastal village of Buffalo Bay.
 It was the perfect introductory hike and 9 hikers attend the inaugural Wednesday hike of 2019.
 Better late than never.
 You can read all about it here.